Avoxel284/kache.js/README.md

 Create a directory for the JSON file to go and specify in index.js under `_kachePath`.
 Note that the file will be read-only!

+i'm now realising this is a glorified object